Neurology - Epilepsy Surgery

 Epilepsy surgery is a type of brain surgery.
 It can be used to treat some types of epilepsy.
 It involves removing areas of the brain which are causing seizures.

 The goal of this surgery varies from patient to patient.
-For most patients, we hope to stop the seizures from occurring.
+For most patients, we hope to stop the seizures.

-In other cases, we only expect to make them less frequent or less severe.
+In other cases, we only expect surgery to make seizures less frequent or less severe.

 Epilepsy surgery is not for everyone with epilepsy.
-We may offer you surgery if your tablets do not control your seizures.
+We will consider surgery if epilepsy medications do not control your seizures.

 You can only have surgery if:

-- Your seizures are starting in a particular area of your brain
+• Your seizures are starting in one area of your brain

 Finding out if you can have surgery

-To decide if you can have surgery, we do several tests.
-To have all the tests which you need usually takes several months.
+To decide if you can have surgery, we need to do some tests.
+It takes several months to complete the tests.

-These tests will show if your epilepsy is caused by an area of your brain which we can remove safely.
+These tests will show if your epilepsy is caused by an area of your brain which we can remove.

 What happens next?

-1. An appointment will be made with the epilepsy neurologist and you will have some investigations, which are described below.
+1. An appointment will be made with the epilepsy specialist neurologist, and you will be offered some tests.

-2. You will have an MRI scan and an admission for Video Telemetry and neuropsychological tests
+2. You may need an MRI scan, Video Telemetry and neuropsychology tests

-3. We discuss these test results at the Multi-Disciplinary Team (MDT) meeting and decide if you might be able to have surgery.
+3. We will discuss the test results at the Multi-Disciplinary Team (MDT) meeting and decide if you might be able to have surgery.

-4. The MDT may recommend surgery on the basis of the information available, or may decide that surgery is unlikely to benefit your epilepsy.
+4. The MDT may recommend surgery or may decide that surgery is unlikely to benefit your epilepsy.
 The MDT may also recommend further tests before a decision can be made.
 Your neurologist will write to you or meet with you to discuss the MDT decision.

-5. If you undergo further tests, we will discuss these results at the MDT meeting and then decide if surgery is appropriate for you.
+5. If you undergo further tests, we will discuss these results at the MDT meeting and then decide if surgery is an option for you.
 If surgery is an option, your neurologist will meet with you to discuss the risks and benefits.

 6. If you decide to proceed with surgery, an appointment will be made with your neurosurgeon.
-A pre-operative check will need to be conducted before any surgery is confirmed.
+The neurosurgeon will discuss the details of surgery, and risks and benefits.

 The Epilepsy Surgery Team

-This includes your Neurologist, Neurosurgeon, Neuropsychologist, Epilepsy Specialist Nurse, EEG team, Radiologist, Neuropsychiatrist, and sometimes other doctors and medical staff who carry out your tests.
+This includes your Neurologist, Neurosurgeon, Neuropsychologist, Epilepsy Specialist Nurse, EEG team, Radiologist, Neuropsychiatrist, and sometimes other doctors and medical staff who perform your tests.

 The Neurologist is a doctor who treats problems with the brain and nerves.